-*** Update: I have started to reread Daily 5 and have bLinkeen thinking about what I do and how it is going to work for me next year.
+*** Update: I have started to reread Daily 5 and have been thinking about what I do and how it is going to work for me next year.
 Click here for my first post on thoughts about chapter 2 and next year, as well as a few printables!

 I realized that I have not put together any posts on D5.
 It's funny because it is such a part of my classroom and I have done several staff developments on it.
 I guess it has just become such a part of my regular practice that I don't think about it as much as other subject areas.